Multiscale Training of Convolutional Neural Networks: Introduction

 Although our method exploits the convolutional operation, it does not explicitly address alternative mechanisms like attention.
 Consequently, while the framework could, in principle, be adapted to attention, it does not offer the same theoretical guarantees that we establish for convolutions.

-Our main contributions are: (i) we propose a new multiscale training algorithm, \textit{Multiscale Gradient Estimation (MGE)}, for training convolutional networks; (ii) analyze the limitations of standard CNNs within a multiscale training framework; (iii) validate our approach on benchmark tasks, showcasing enhanced efficiency and scalability.
+Our main contributions are: (i) we propose a new multiscale training algorithm, \textit{Multiscale Gradient Estimation (MGE)}, deriving explicit error bounds for gradient convergence in convolutional networks; (ii) we theoretically analyze the limitations of image subsampling strategies, rigorously proving why coarsening outperforms cropping within a multiscale framework; and (iii) we validate our approach via a \textit{Full-Multiscale} training algorithm on benchmark tasks, showcasing enhanced computational efficiency and scalability across diverse architectures.